brendonthiede/brendon-k8s-demo/README.md

 ## Purpose

-This repo exists for showing some example usage of [Kubernetes](https://kubernetes.io/) on Windows.
+This repo exists for showing some example installation and usage of [Kubernetes](https://kubernetes.io/), focusing on Windows, though it should work wherever you can install Virtual Box and Vagrant.

 ## Context